 An employee satisfaction survey tool is a relatively cost-effective way to gather data from employees themselves about whether their engagement level has improved or not.

 With changing business demands and employee needs, it seems unfeasible that your rewards and recognition should stay the same.
 On the contrary, it must regularly evolve and adapt accordingly to meet the requirements of the advancing workforce.

-That's why it's crucial that you regularly revisit the areas of improvement to tailor it to the present-day needs.
+That's why you must regularly revisit the areas of improvement to tailor it to the present-day needs.

 Do you have any thoughts, ideas, or tips regarding building the employee rewards and recognition program?
-Do tell us in the comments below.
+We'd love to hear it from you!